quarkifii/quark-db-arduino/README.md

 ## More Information

-More information of Quarkifi DB can be found [here](https://qstream.quarkifi.com/quarkdb/) For any issue please reach out to support@quarkifi.com or raise an issue
+More information of Quarkifi DB can be found [here](https://qstream.quarkifi.com/quarkdb/).

+For any issue please reach out to support@quarkifi.com or raise an issue.

 ## License